 - U = (Network Communication)

-The second digit identifies whether the OBD Codes is a generic code (same on all OBD-II equipped vehicles), or a manufacturer specific code.
+Secondly, the second digit identifies, whether the code, is generic , or a manufacturer specific code.

 - 0 = (Standardized Code ISO/SAE) Generic (this is the digit zero — not the letter “O”)

-While, The third digit denotes the type of sub-system that pertains to the OBD Codes.
+While, the third digit, denotes the type of sub system, that pertains to the Engine Code:

 9= SAE Reserved